The People (American newspaper): Early 20th century

 The first two decades of the 20th century proved to be the period of greatest political influence for The People.
 In conjunction with the SLP's publishing house, the New York Labor News Company, an array of Marxist articles and pamphlets saw print, including the first American publication of Marx's Critique of the Gotha Program in the pages of The People on January 7, 1900.
-In addition to translations by DeLeon of the so-called "Marxist classics, new speeches and writings by DeLeon himself were published, such as The Burning Question of Trade Unionism (1904) and Flashlights of the Amsterdam Congress (1906).
+In addition to translations by DeLeon of the so-called Marxist classics, new speeches and writings by DeLeon himself were published, such as The Burning Question of Trade Unionism (1904) and Flashlights of the Amsterdam Congress (1906).

 A sharply critical and at times venomous rhetorical tone was maintained in the pages of The People against the perceived opponents and rivals of the SLP.
 In 1911 a series of 30 articles were published in the paper's pages analyzing the day-to-day activities of Victor L. Berger, elected as the first Socialist to the U.S. Congress in the fall of the previous year.
 These articles were later collected in pamphlet form in a tract entitled Berger's Hit and Misses.
 Similarly, a series of 19 articles by DeLeon in The People written against the ideas of a popular anti-socialist priest, Thomas Gasson, were later gathered into pamphlet form as Father Gassoniana.

 Later years

 Following the death of Daniel DeLeon in 1914, the editorial helm of The People was turned over to Edmund Seidel, an advocate of merger between the Socialist Labor Party with the rival Socialist Party of America.
 The proposition was controversial within both organizations and such unification was not to be.
 Seidel was replaced in 1918 by Olive M. Johnson, a consistent opponent of the SPA in the tradition of DeLeon.
 Johnson was re-elected to the post by the membership of the SLP at its conventions of 1920, 1924, 1928, 1932, and 1936 without opposition.

-Johnson retired from the editorial chair in 1938, suffering from a case of tuberculosis which sapped her strength.
+Johnson retired from the editorial chair in 1938, following a case of tuberculosis which sapped her strength.
 Some historians believe her to have been forced out by Arnold Petersen, the powerful National Secretary of the organization.
 Following Johnson's retirement in February 1938, Emil Teichert took over as editor of The People on a temporary basis.

 A membership referendum vote was held in 1938 to elect a new permanent editor for the paper, pitting Teichert against Eric Hass, one of the party's National Organizers who had recently completed journalism course work at the University of Kansas.
 This balloting was won by Hass, who thereby became the 5th official editor of The People.

 In the subsequent three decades, the publication maintained a relatively stable weekly circulation, hitting a low of 9,000 in 1925 to a high of 11,450 in 1945, including individual subscriptions and bundle orders for free distribution.